 This project will primarily utilize Google's open source machine learning framework: Tensorflow.
 Open source programming languages coupled alongside the machine learning framework such as Python and C++ mean very little implementation costs.
-That being said, there will be costs associated with hosting certain components of the project on Amazon Web Services (AWS).
-We will utilize Amazon Aurora (RDS), a PostgreSQL-compatible relational database, to handle the large amount of market data collected.
-As the main compute machine, an Amazon EC2 instance will handle pulling market data and populating the database, performing trades, as well as managing data delivered to the machine learning instances Amazon SageMaker (Sage).
-Making use of Sage will provide us the ability to build, train, and deploy machine learning models quickly in a easy to manage environment.
-All in all, we are confident our costs will be minimal, but will request reimbursement up to \$1,000 for compute costs on AWS.
+That being said, there may be costs associated with hosting certain components of the project on Amazon Web Services, as well possible costs involving automated trading at high frequencies on the open cryptocurrency markets.
 (There is also a stage in which we put our own money in the algorithmic trading platform, we will not include this in the budget.)